A Millennial healthcare insurance professional answers the question, “What do Millennials want from benefits?”

 Researchers have spent the last 5 years trying to decode the Millennial generation.
 It makes sense—there are around 75 million of us, which means we have a lot of influence and spending power.1 We’re also currently the largest generation out there, and we’re much more diverse than the Baby Boomers two generations before us.
 Some of our defining characteristics (according to this mountain of research) are that we’re more likely to live at home after college, we are often burdened with student loan debt and we want to work in collaborative environments.

-As a couple of Millennials who work in the employee benefits industry, we bring a unique perspective to the ever-changing healthcare landscape.
+As a Millennial who works in the employee benefits industry, I bring a unique perspective to the ever-changing healthcare landscape.
 So, how does this play into the employer’s benefits program?
-Here are our observations:
+Here are my observations:

 Understand Millennials’ Perspectives